Steven Holzman, MD - Gynecomastia Specialist

 • What are some tips for the first 24 hours after gynecomastia surgery?

 In the 24 hours following male breast reduction surgery, Dr. Holzman recommends taking your prescribed medications at regular intervals.
 You may begin eating solid foods as you are able to tolerate them.
-To help reduce nausea, drink a lot of clear fluids and eat primarily simple foods that are easy to digest, such as saltine crackers or plain rice.
+To help reduce nausea, drink a lot of fluids and eat primarily simple foods that are easy to digest, such as saltine crackers or plain rice.

 You should also be sure to wear your compression garment continuously.
 It should remain clean, dry, and properly adjusted 24 hours a day for the first few days after gynecomastia surgery.
 Be sure to replace any gauze that has been saturated, and avoid strenuous activities of all kinds.